Admission and evaluation

 The Council for Human Rights and Equality may be seized by prisoners or civil society organisations.
 CISST brought several queries but none have succeeded.
 National human rights associations do not consider this institution independent.

-A regional body monitors the places of deprivation of liberty
+An international regional body monitors the places of deprivation of liberty

 European or international bodies occasionally visit Turkish prisons.
 The European Committee for the Prevention of Torture (CPT) visited a number of prisons in Turkey following the attempted coup d'état.
 The Turkish government did not allow them to publish their report.

 The last visit of the CPT [took place](https://www.coe.int/en/web/cpt/-/cpt-carries- out-periodic-visit-to-turkey) from May 10 to 23, 2017.

 The Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment carried out a mission in Turkey from 27 November to 2 December 2016.

 Its reports are made public

 The CPT carried out visits to Turkey in the following years: 1990, 1991, 1992, 1994, 1996, 1997, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2009, 2010, 2012, 2012, 2012, 2013, 2015, 2016, 2017, 2018, 2019.